microsoft/ms-identity-conditional-access-for-compliance/README.md

 1. User is already authenticated to App 1
 2. User attempts to perform Action 1 withing App 1
-3. Action 1 requires Authentication Context Claim C1 to successfully execute However since the current token doesn’t have a claim C1 a claims challenge is triggered
+3. Action 1 requires Authentication Context Claim C1 (C1 = location Switzerland) to successfully execute.
+However since the current token doesn’t have a claim C1 a claims challenge is triggered
 4. Azure AD executed policy CA policy 1 that maps to claim C1 to GPS location and requests location from the users Authenticator App.
 5. User consents appropriately if it’s the first time and provides location information
 6. If the location information matches CH (Switzerland) a new access token is issued by Azure AD with claim C1